 Unlike other types of locust trees, the bristly locust provides the best erosion control for those sloping sites that are greatly affected by active erosion.
 This is primarily because they have the ability to provide a quite thick, woody, and quick vegetation cover to all those crucial areas that are in dire need of such kind of stability.

-Interestingly, back in the days, the indigenous people belonging to the southeastern woodlands of the United States called the Cherokee, used this plant for several medicinal purposes, one of which was to relieve toothaches.
+Interestingly, in times gone by, the indigenous people belonging to the southeastern woodlands of the United States called the Cherokee, used this plant for several medicinal purposes, one of which was to relieve toothaches.
 They also often brewed a tonic of this plant and fed it to their cows.
 Other uses of the bristly locust revolved around its high-quality wood that was used to build houses, make bows, fences and blowgun darts.

 New Mexico Locust